A Foundation for Cultural Transformation

 Important Policies

-• The registration fee includes a $25.00, non-refundable administrative fee.
+• The registration fee includes a $25.00, non-refundable administrative fee

-• Registration closes Aug 18, 2023 or when the training has reached capacity
+• Registration closes April 17, 2026 or when the training has reached capacity

-• Last day to cancel and receive a refund (less a $25 admin fee) is Aug 18, 2023 at 11:59PM (MST)
+• Last day to cancel and receive a refund (less a $25 admin fee) is April 17, 2026 at 11:59PM (MDT)

-• Final due date for registration fees is Aug 18, 2023
+• Final due date for registration fees is April 17, 2026

 • Cancellations that fall after the deadline will receive no refund